openvinotoolkit/datumaro/site/content/en/docs/formats/cifar.md

 ### Example 2.
 How to filter and convert a CIFAR dataset to ImageNet

-Convert a CIFAR dataset to ImageNet format, keep only images with the `dog` class
+Convert a CIFAR dataset to ImageNet format, keep only images with the `dog` class present:
-presented:

 ``` bash
 # Download CIFAR-10 dataset: